 If you are anything like me, then you’ve had a healthy obsession with body language for some time.
 In recent years, a few fascinating studies at Harvard, Princeton and other top universities shed new light on body language and how to use it at work.
 So whilst the power of language is extremely important to convey the right message.
 The power of body language however, might be the determining factor of how someone makes us feel.

-Here is an insight of the latest studies and how we can use body language to our advantage in every day life.
+Here is an insight into some of the latest studies on how we can use body language to our advantage in every day life.

 Your body expresses emotion better than your face